 - a.
 Youth activities can provide a wide array of activities relating to employment, education and youth development.
 The activities identified in Section 129(c)(2), WIOA (128 Stat.
-1509 and 1510) include the following: - (1) Tutoring, study skills training, instruction and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized post-secondary credential; - (2) Alternative secondary school services or dropout recovery services, as appropriate; - (3) Paid and unpaid work experiences that have academic and occupational education as a component of the work experience, which may include the following types of work experiences: (a) summer employment opportunities and other employment opportunities available throughout the school year; (b) pre- apprenticeship programs; (c) internships and job shadowing; and (d) on-the-job training opportunities; - (4) Occupational skill training, which includes priority consideration for training programs that lead to recognized post-secondary credentials that align with indemand industry sectors or occupations in the local area involved, if the local board determines that the programs meet the quality criteria described in Section 123, WIOA (128 Stat.
-1498); - (5) Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster; - (6) Leadership development opportunities, including community service and peercentered activities encouraging responsibility and other positive social and civil behaviors; - (7) Supportive services; - (8) Adult mentoring for a duration of at least 12 months that may occur both during and after program participation; - (9) Follow-up services for not less than 12 months after the completion of participation; - (10) Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling and referral, as appropriate; - (11) Financial literacy education;
+1509 and 1510) include the following:Tutoring, study skills training, instruction and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized post-secondary credential; - (1) Alternative secondary school services or dropout recovery services, as appropriate; - (2) Paid and unpaid work experiences that have academic and occupational education as a component of the work experience, which may include the following types of work experiences:

+(a) summer employment opportunities and other employment opportunities available throughout the school year; (b) preapprenticeship programs; (c) internships and job shadowing; and (d) on-the-job training opportunities; - (3) Occupational skill training, which includes priority consideration for training programs that lead to recognized post-secondary credentials that align with in-demand industry sectors or occupations in the local area involved, if the local board determines that the programs meet the quality criteria described in Section 123, WIOA (128 Stat.
+1498); - (4) Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster; - (5) Leadership development opportunities, including community service and peer-centered activities encouraging responsibility and other positive social and civil behaviors;

-- (12) Entrepreneurial skills training; - (13) Services that provide labor market and employment information about indemand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and - (14) Activities that help youth prepare for and transition to post- secondary education and training. - (15) PFP contract strategies must be used to provide Adult and Dislocated Worker training services in WIOA Section 134(c)(3) and/or Youth activities in Section 129(c)(2), as applicable.
-The Youth services include training and also tutoring, work experience, supportive services, counseling, entrepreneurship, labor market information, financial literacy, and other services listed in WIOA Section 129(c)(2). - i.
-A local area conducts a feasibility study or determination to identify the problem the project will address, the population that will be targeted, the services that will be provided, and the performance outcomes that will be used as criteria; and to estimate the acceptable cost to the government associated with achieving the projected performance outcomes.
-The state modifies its WIOA grant to set aside the funds that will be used for PFP and thus will have a longer obligation period and establishes financial controls to track this fund use at the local level.
-The local area begins its PFP project, including negotiating and awarding a PFP contract.
-The local PFP project recruits participants and provides services.
-An independent validator determines if the project has achieved its outcomes.
-The local area pays for any outcomes as named in its PFP contract.
-If outcomes have not been achieved, the local area does not pay for outcomes. - b.
-Funds allocated to a local area for eligible youth shall be used for programs that: - Objectively assess academic levels, occupational skills levels, service needs (i.e., occupational, prior work experience, employability, interests, aptitudes), supportive service needs of each participant, and developmental needs of each participant, for the purpose of identifying appropriate services and career pathways; - (2) Develop service strategies that are directly linked to one or more indicators of performance of the youth program described in Section 116(b)(2)(A)(ii), WIOA, 128 Stat.
-1472, and identify career pathways that include education and employment goals, appropriate achievement objectives, and the appropriate services needed to achieve the goals and objectives for each participant taking into account the assessment conducted; and - (3) Provide activities leading to the attainment of a secondary school diploma or its recognized equivalent, postsecondary education preparation, strong linkages between academic instruction and occupational education that lead to the attainment of recognized postsecondary credentials, preparation for unsubsidized employment opportunities, and effective connections to employers in in-demand industry sectors and occupations of the local and regional labor markets (Section 129(c)(1)(A)(B)(C), WIOA, 128 Stat.
+- (6) Supportive services; - (7) Adult mentoring for a duration of at least 12 months that may occur both during and after program participation; - (8) Follow-up services for not less than 12 months after the completion of participation; - (9) Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling and referral, as appropriate; - (10) Financial literacy education; - (11) Entrepreneurial skills training; - (13) Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and - (14) Activities that help youth prepare for and transition to postsecondary education and training. - b.
+Funds allocated to a local area for eligible youth shall be used for programs that: - (1) Objectively assess academic levels, occupational skills levels, service needs (i.e., occupational, prior work experience, employability, interests, aptitudes), supportive service needs of each participant, and developmental needs of each participant, for the purpose of identifying appropriate services and career pathways; - (2) Develop service strategies that are directly linked to one or more indicators of performance of the youth program described in Section 1 16(b)(2)(A)(ii), WIOA, 128 Stat.
+1472, and identify career pathways that include education and employment goals, appropriate achievement objectives, and the appropriate services needed to achieve the goals and objectives for each participant taking into account the assessment conducted; and - (3) Provide activities leading to the attainment of a secondary school diploma or its recognized equivalent, postsecondary education preparation, strong linkages between academic instruction and occupational education that lead to the attainment of recognized postsecondary credentials, preparation for unsubsidized employment opportunities, and effective connections to employers in in-demand industry sectors and occupations of the local and regional labor markets (Section 1 29(c)(1)(A)(B)(C), WIOA, 128 Stat.
 1508).